 Chroogomphus tomentosus - dry, orange and fuzzy.
 Another gilled mushroom very often mistaken for a chanterelle.

 T. floccosus (bonarii) - orange, but paler more irregular veins, scaly and umbilicate.
 (Fully described below).

 Craterellus (Cantharellales) - contains the very common small winter brown chanterelle and a rare (but very common in California) black chanterelle with barely any hint of veins at all, which might make it difficult to recognize. <10cm.
 The stems are hollow.

-T. floccosus (bonarii) - orange, but paler more irregular veins, scaly and umbilicate (unlike Cantharellus).
+T. floccosus (bonarii) - orange, but paler more irregular veins, flattened scales and umbilicate (unlike Cantharellus).
+Fades to brown

 Polyozellus mutliplex grp (Thelephorales) - related to many of the tougher stemmed Toothed mushrooms (except Hydnum) and the Boletopsis polypore.
 The blue chanterelles, rare, growing in large clusters 15cm high and even wider.

 Also consider some gilled,